 How many people live in the euro area?

 It also means the euro area is one of the largest economies in the world.
-Seven new member countries have joined the euro area since its establishment, and more are expected to follow.
+Eight new member countries have joined the euro area since its establishment, and more are expected to follow.

 How does the euro area perform economically?